 7. To provide, at the first regular meeting of the season, a complete financial statement for the previous season, including the beginning and ending balances, and all income and expenditures.

-8. To perform the duties of the Assignor, as set forth in Article XI, whenever the Assignor is unable to do so.
+8. To perform the duties of the Assignor whenever the Assignor is unable to do so.
 The Treasurer is to be compensated proportionately for the time the Assignor’s duties are performed.

 9. To perform such other duties as are provided, or shall be provided, elsewhere in this Constitution.